Wilma Oram: Second World War

-Oram was evacuated from Singapore in February 1942 and was aboard the Vyner Brooke when the ship was sunk in Bangka Strait by Japanese aircraft.
+Oram was evacuated from Singapore in February 1942 and was aboard the SS Vyner Brooke when the ship was sunk in Bangka Strait by Japanese aircraft.
 After surviving in the water for many hours she came ashore at Bangka Island and became a prisoner of war until 1945.
-Vivian Bullwinkel and Betty Jeffrey were captives together with Oram.
+Vivian Bullwinkel, the only nurse to survive the Bangka Island massacre, and Betty Jeffrey, whose secret diary became the best-seller White Coolies, were captives together with Oram.

 Oram was a founder of the Australian Nurses Memorial Centre, together with Edith Hughes-Jones and Annie Sage, Vivian and Betty.

 Jeffrey and Bullwinkel became the public relations front of the Nurses Memorial Centre, visiting every sizable hospital in Victoria to raise money that created the centre.

 Post-war life

 Following the war, Oram married Alan Livingstone Young, who had also been a prisoner of war.
 They settled on a dairy farm at Cardinia, Victoria, and had four children.
 She was an active member of the Returned and Services League of Australia, serving as the treasurer and later president of its Pakenham branch.
 She worked for causes including greater recognition for Vietnam War veterans and to raise money for the Australian Service Nurses National Memorial, unveiled in Canberra on 2 October 1999.

 Young was appointed a Member of the Order of Australia in the 1998 Queen's Birthday Honours.
 She was inducted onto the Victorian Honour Roll of Women in 2001.